 NVSWCD facilitates a bi-monthly gathering to discuss environmental topics in a casual setting on a Saturday morning.
 Attendees include agency representatives, interested citizens and community members, students, lawmakers, members of the business community and representatives of local non-profits.
 Six green breakfasts are held each year.
+Virtual Green Breakfasts are hosted on Microsoft Teams.
+In-person Green Breakfasts are held at Ornery Public House, 3950 University Drive.
+There is free parking in the Old Town Plaza parking garage located behind the brew pub!

-To receive updates about Green Breakfast speakers or join us at an upcoming virtual Green Breakfast, please register for the Green Breakfast newsletter.
+To receive updates about Green Breakfast speakers or join us at an upcoming Green Breakfast, please register for the Green Breakfast newsletter.
 Please direct questions to NVSWCD.

-- July 13, 2024 - Speaker TBA
+- July 12, 2025 - TBA

-- September 14, 2024 - Speaker TBA
+- September 13, 2025 - TBA

-- November 9, 2024 - Speaker TBA
+- November 8, 2025 - TBA

 You can view our Green Breakfast YouTube playlist here or scroll down to view our past Green Breakfasts.